nbv9704/CASI4F/ROADMAP.md

-# 🗺️ 4FUNBET Roadmap
+# 🗺️ CASI4F Roadmap

-This document outlines the planned features and improvements for 4FUNBET platform.
+This document outlines the planned features and improvements for the CASI4F platform.

 ---